phattantran1997/backend_tracking_work_nodejs/README.md

    This will create an optimized build in the dist directory.

-## API Documentation
+## 📄 API Documentation

-The API documentation is available at http://localhost:8081/api-docs when the server is running.
+The API documentation is available at http://localhost:8081/swagger/index.html when the server is running.
 It provides detailed information about the available endpoints and their usage.

-## Routes
+## 📁 Routes

 The application has the following routes:

-- /users: This route handles user-related operations.
+- /users: Handles user-related operations.
-- /products: This route handles products-related operations.
+- /products: Manages products-related operations.
-- /jobtimings: This route handles jobtiming-related operations.
+- /jobtimings: Deals with job timing-related operations.
-- /authorization: This route handles authorization-related operations.
+- /authorization: Manages authorization-related operations.
 For more information on the routes and their endpoints, please refer to the API documentation.

-## Contributing
+## 🌱 Contributing
 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository. (link: https://github.com/phattantran1997/backend_tracking_work_nodejs)